Anatomy of the External Ear

 Layers of the Tympanic Membrane.
 The tympanic membrane consists of three distinct layers:

-- The outer epithelial layer.
-It is continuous with the skin lining the external auditory canal.
+- Outer Epithelial Layer: Continuous with the skin lining the external auditory canal.

-- The inner mucosal layer.
-It is continuous with the mucosa of the middle ear.
+- Inner Mucosal Layer: Continuous with the mucosa of the middle ear.

 Blood Supply of the Tympanic Membrane.
 The arterial supply originates from branches supplying both the external auditory meatus and the middle ear.

-- Lateral surface of tympanic membrane is supplied by the auricular branch of the maxillary artery.
+- Lateral Surface of TM: Supplied by the auricular branch of the maxillary artery.

-- Medial surface of tympanic membrane is supplied by the anterior tympanic branches of the maxillary artery, the stylomastoid branch of the posterior auricular artery, and potentially from the middle meningeal artery.
+- Medial Surface of TM: Supplied by the anterior tympanic branches of the maxillary artery, the stylomastoid branch of the posterior auricular artery, and potentially from the middle meningeal artery.

 Nerve Supply of the Tympanic Membrane

-- Lateral surface of tympanic membrane.
-The anterior half of the lateral surface is innervated by the auriculotemporal nerve (V3).
-The posterior half of the lateral surface is supplied by the auricular branch of the vagus nerve (CN X), also known as Arnold’s nerve.
+- Posterior half: Supplied by the auricular branch of the vagus nerve (CN X), also known as Arnold’s nerve.

-- Medial surface of tympanic membrane.
-It receives innervation from the tympanic branch of the glossopharyngeal nerve (CN IX), also known as Jacobson’s nerve.
+- Medial Surface of TM: Receives innervation from the tympanic branch of the glossopharyngeal nerve (CN IX), also known as Jacobson’s nerve.

 ———— End of the chapter ————